Aceearly1993/SymphonyRecompTranslation/README.md

 If you just want to play [download the latest release here](https://github.com/BlackLabelHQ/SymphonyRecomp/releases)!

 # Do You Need Help?
 You can join our Discord or open an issue on this GitHub!
+Again, you'll join the BlackLabelHQ Discord Server for help...
+NOT the SOTN Decomp server.

 [![Discord](https://discord.com/api/guilds/1525942688728481983/widget.png?style=banner2)](https://discord.gg/65g8ZEPnbR)